Zackhs123/Heraldsmith-site/README.md

 # Heraldsmith-site
-Static site with games and a few Power Automate scripts that I've been working on
+Static site with games and a few scripts that I've been working on